“I hurt my back. I can’t get out of bed!”

 3. When I sent a client’s story to a local TV station, they interviewed her—and four others from the gym—for a local series called “Sault Ste.
 Marie Gets Fit.”
 Two years later, they sent two reporters in for a miniseries.
 When covid hit, they asked for an in-depth interview about in-home exercise and then referred a national radio host to me the next day.
 Now we have an open invitation: “If you have a great story, call us right away.”
 I don’t abuse it, but it’s there to use.

-4. I tell gym owners to use Driven Nutrition, AGuard, Incite Tax and Accounting, Forever Fierce, Gym Lead Machine, InBody and other services because I use them.
+4. I tell gym owners to use AGuard, Incite Tax and Accounting, Forever Fierce, Kilo, InBody and other services because I use them.
 I don’t get a referral fee; I just like their business—and they help gym owners, which makes my ecosystem stronger.

 6. We have many families at Catalyst.
 When one family member starts to lose motivation, the rest bring the other back.
 Ten-year clients usually have at least one other family member at my gym.